How to Help a Stray Pet

 This is a wrenching scenario for all who care about animals.
 After all, what if your own pet were standing there?
 Use our guidelines for providing safe and effective help.

 You can't help an animal if you become injured in the process.
 Look in your rear-view mirror before braking, turn on your signal, pull your car completely off the road, turn off the ignition, set the parking brake, and put on the hazard lights.
 If you have emergency flares, prepare to use them.

 A strange, frightened, and possibly sick or injured animal can behave unpredictably.
-A sudden move on your part, even opening your car door, can spook her and cause her to bolt—possibly right onto the highway.
+A sudden move on your part, even opening your car door, can spook them and cause them to bolt—possibly right onto the highway.
 If the animal looks or acts threatening, or if you feel uneasy about the situation, stay in your car.

 If possible, restrain the animal.
 Create a barrier or use a carrier, leash, piece of cloth, or length of rope to keep the animal in the area.
-Signal approaching vehicles to slow down if you cannot confine the animal, or divert traffic around him if he appears to be injured and is still on the roadway.
+Signal approaching vehicles to slow down if you cannot confine the animal, or divert traffic around them if they appear to be injured and is still on the roadway.

 Use caution when approaching the animal.
-Should you succeed in getting close enough to capture him, you stand a good chance of being scratched or bitten.
+Should you succeed in getting close enough to capture them, you stand a good chance of being scratched or bitten.

-When moving toward the animal, speak calmly to reassure her.
-Make sure she can see you at all times as you approach, and perhaps entice her to come to you by offering a strong-smelling food such as canned tuna or dried liver.
+When moving toward the animal, speak calmly to reassure them.
+Make sure they can see you at all times as you approach, and perhaps entice them to come to you by offering a strong-smelling food such as canned tuna or dried liver.

 Lure them into your car